 Filming a Skillshare class is quick and easy when you prepare ahead of time by drafting a class outline.
 Outlining your class is one of the best ways to ensure your video lessons are well-organized and engaging.

 Use our outline template to map out your video lessons.
-The most popular classes on Skillshare include 10-25 minutes of total video content, broken down into a series of short 1-5 minute videos.
-Remember, short classes with bite-sized video lessons create the most accessible and digestible learning experience for your students.
+The most popular classes on Skillshare include 20-60 minutes of total video content, broken down into a series of short 2-5 minute videos.

 While constructing your outline, you'll need to think about the video format you’ll use for each lesson.
 Here are some video formats to consider (many teachers use a combination):